 One feature which I use frequently as a teaching aid is the real-time dive simulator.
 You can take the TDC-3 for a dive, sitting right there in the classroom.
 I use this to show my students how their NDL decreases with depth/time, how Nitrox affects NDL and so on.
 Similarly, my technical students can practice gas switches, lost gas scenarios and bailouts – and instantly see the effects of their choices on their TTS (time to surface).

 Another feature I have “invented” is the remote download of a student’s dive data.
 I mostly use this for technical training where students are diving my TDC-3s.
 The units stay with them throughout the course, but every evening they upload the day’s training dives once they are back home or at their hotel.
-I then use the dive manager on my desktop PC to download their dives from the cloud.
+I then use the Multi-Deco Divelogs software on my desktop PC to download their dives from the cloud.

 Room for improvement